 A common challenge most small and medium sized businesses face is determining how to classify an employee.
-For small and medium sized businesses, cost is an ever-present concern and one of the biggest costs is that of employees.
+For small and medium sized businesses, cost is an ever-present concern.
+The biggest costs are employees.
 As such, knowing how to classify employees—whether as a W-2 worker or 1099 independent contractor—is essential.

 What’s the difference?

 A W-2 employee is a worker who receives a regular wage and employee benefits, such as health and dental insurance or unlimited paid time off, from the company.
-W-2 employees are also entitled to state and federal protections along with specific federal or state benefits.
-These benefits include tax withholdings, workers compensation, sick leave, minimum wage, and more.
+W-2 employees also receive state and federal protections along with specific federal or state benefits.
+These benefits include tax withholding’s, workers compensation, sick leave, minimum wage, and more.

 On the other hand, a 1099 employee is an independent contractor who is considered self-employed.
 Unlike a W-2 employee, an independent contractor must file a 1099 form for their tax return.
 They are paid according to their contract and do not receive the same benefits or protections as a W-2 employee.

 There are numerous benefits to hiring a 1099 independent contractor, including:

 - Less overhead and administrative costs;

 - Less legal responsibilities as independent contractors are business owners and have their own insurance;

 - Access to specialized expertise; and

 - Greater employment flexibility as independent contractors are hired for a specific time period or task instead of long-term employment.